 Language of Instruction

 The language of instruction at the University of Bergen is Norwegian, and a good knowledge of Norwegian is essential for the majority of degree programmes.
-However, UiB offers more than 30 master’s programmes and several courses for exchange students taught in English.
+However, UiB offers more than 25 master’s programmes and more than 350 courses for exchange students taught in English.